varnsen-net/nfl-modeling/README.md

 Welcome to the repo for SWIFT, a machine learning model designed to produce well-calibrated probabilities for NFL games.

-Current status: trains a LightGBM classifier and tunes hyperparameters with the hyperopt library.
+Current status: trains a few models and tunes hyperparameters with the hyperopt library.

 ## Getting started
 Simply `bash run.sh` and you're off to the races!